 Closed-circuit television is not only a necessary tool from a physical security standpoint, but also serves as a practical component of your auditing program and accident investigation.
 The greatest vulnerability a distribution center may encounter is through the overhead doors in receiving and shipping.
 With this in mind, a CCTV system should provide full coverage of these operations.
 A properly designed system allows audits to occur without having to be on the floor.
 Other areas of interest include entrances and exits, guard stations, high-dollar items, trailer lots, and exteriors of the facility.

-A card access system not only restricts access from certain areas or at certain times, but it also provides useful information during internal investigations.
+A card (or biometric) access system not only restricts access from certain areas or at certain times, but it also provides useful information during internal investigations.
 The ability to match card access data against digital video may be used for time fraud or productivity issues.

-Placement of card access readers is based on the physical layout of your building.
+Placement of access readers is based on the physical layout of your building.
 Employees and visitors should only have access to their individual work area.
 For instance, an employee working in the administration area may not need entry into the warehouse.

 If your facility carries source-tagged product, you may want to consider installation of EAS pedestals at your employee and driver entrances.
 This will not only alert you to the individual leaving with merchandise, but can also provide some unexpected results.
 For example, a few years ago, a delivering truck driver was returning from his run and stopped to return paperwork to the office.
 Upon entering the building, the EAS pedestal went off.
 The driver had stolen product from his delivery, placed it in his pockets, and forgot about it.
 It was the first time we ever apprehended someone for bringing stolen product back into the building.